Weight-Loss Gastric Balloons

 You will be given specific instructions to prepare for your gastric balloon procedure.

-Three types of gastric balloons are available, which means the method of implementation may vary.
-Consult with your doctor to see what type of procedure works best for you.
+Two types of gastric balloons are available, which means the method of implementation may vary.
+Consult with your provider to see what type of procedure works best for you.
 With most procedures, the balloon is passed through the mouth and inserted into the stomach.
 Once in place, you will feel fuller more quickly which should help in the weight loss process.

 After the procedure, you may experience some pain or nausea.
 These symptoms should last for a few days post-procedure.
 Your doctor may prescribe medication to help with pain and nausea management.

-You’ll be given instructions on what you can eat or drink for the next few weeks.
-Balloons are left in place for up to six months.
+You will be given instructions on what you can eat or drink for the next few weeks.
 Your doctor will determine if a new balloon should be implanted.

 Meet Our Doctors